 When you ask Berge Kayaian why he supports the AECP his answer is simple: he understands there is a solution to eye disease and he knows that he can help.
 Most recently, Kayaian has sponsored the operating room of our Regional Eye Center in Kapan and has dedicated it to his late mother.

-A state-of-the-art Regional Eye Clinic will open its doors in the second-largest city in Armenia this fall.
-The Armenian EyeCare Project will unveil our fourth Regional Eye Clinic in Armenia and celebrate the Grand Opening of the John Ohannes Khachigian AECP Regional Eye Clinic in Gyumri during our 2018 Medical Mission to Armenia in September.
+A state-of-the-art Regional Eye Center will open its doors in the second-largest city in Armenia this fall.
+The Armenian EyeCare Project will unveil our fourth Regional Eye Center in Armenia and celebrate the Grand Opening of the John Ohannes Khachigian AECP Regional Eye Center in Gyumri during our 2018 Medical Mission to Armenia in September.

 In 2016, we began a Cornea Transplant Program, asking donors to sponsor surgery for those in Armenia who needed the procedure but could not afford its cost.
 Here are the stories of three Armenians who have received cornea transplant surgery because of your support, including our youngest beneficiary yet.

 AECP Fellow Dr. Ani Hambardzumyan has dedicated her life to offering the best eye care possible in Armenia.
 In 2004, she received a fellowship to study her specialty sponsored by the AECP.
 Last month, she was extended another opportunity by the AECP: to continue her medical education by participating in the 9th International Conference and Exhibition on Tissue Engineering and Biobanking in Las Vegas, Nevada.

 Though saddened when we learned of former California Governor George Deukmejian’s passing, we quickly remembered all the good he brought to the world.